bake-bake-bake/bakeware/README.md

 * Supports OSX and Linux (We wrote the code with Windows and the BSDs in mind, so support for those platforms may not be far off)
 * [Zstd compression](https://en.wikipedia.org/wiki/Zstandard) for small binaries
-* Optional support for automatic software updates
 * Commandline argument passing conveniences
 * Lots of examples
+* Stretch goal for SpawnFest: Optional support for automatic software updates

 Some stats: